AhmadMoussa/GORILLA-SUN-BLOG/_posts/2021-02-12-A-guide-to-making-GIFs-in-P5JS-and-Processing.md

 </code></pre>

 And your setup function will look as follows:
-<pre><code>
-function setup() {
+<pre><code>function setup() {
     createCanvas(400, 400)
     /*
-      here goes other stuff
-    */
+      other stuff you want to do in the setup function */

+    FPS = 50
+    frameRate(FPS)
     createLoop({duration:3, gif:true})
 }
 </code></pre>

-Note that the createLoop() function has a number of different options, a rundown of which you can find in the documentation <a href='https://www.npmjs.com/package/p5.createloop'>here</a>.
+The createLoop function will automatically render your GIF at the frame rate given to the frameRate() function.
+Also note that the createLoop() function has a number of other options, a rundown of which you can find in the documentation <a href='https://www.npmjs.com/package/p5.createloop'>here</a>.

+One downside that I want to note, is that when you try to create large GIFs with createLoop(), for example a 10 second GIF at 50 FPS, will take significant a significant amount of time.
+And there is no indication of progress, however it's still being worked on and might be my go to way to do it in the future.

 <h2>FFMPEG</h2>